-Have you ever thought about setting up a small business in Australia but are yet to follow through?
+Have you ever thought about setting up a small business in Australia but have yet to follow through?

-Now is the best time for you to become that entrepreneur you have always wanted to be.
+Now is the best time to become that entrepreneur you have always wanted to be.

-The current business climate is tough to navigate, so it’s essential that you surround yourself with several professional advisors before taking the leap.
+The current business climate is challenging to navigate, so it’s essential that you surround yourself with several professional advisors before taking the leap.

-By no means are we suggesting just going out on a limb and starting a business right now.
+We are not suggesting just going out on a limb and starting a business right now.
 There are many steps you should follow before doing so.
 And although the excitement can take over, it’s essential to maintain a logical approach.

 8 Steps to setting up a small business